m4drat/deep-ctf/README.md

-# 🚀 DEEP CTF.
+# 🚀 Deep CTF.
 CTF Team Name Generator

 So, you're looking for a name for your CTF team?
 You've come to the right place!
 This is an evening project I did to generate some names for my team, however I thought it might be useful for others as well.
 So here it is! 🔥